Master Instructor of Tae Kwon-Do – Mr Paul Welch

 Master Paul is focused on delivering quality self defence instruction; teaching the community how to defend themselves from bullies, thugs and show offs.
 He believes there’s great potential within all of us and is committed to help beginners realise their goals, just ask any Action student, or come and join us and see for yourself.

-Instructor Chris Ockerby
+Head Instructor Chris Ockerby

 My name is Chris Ockerby and I became an Instructor in July 2010.
 I’ve been training since I was 8 years old and I’ve never looked back.